Together-Alone-Ventures/TinyPress/RESTART_PACK.md

   and confirm your understanding of the current state before we proceed.
   Context if needed: We are building MKTd03 — a zombie-delete / GDPR tombstoning protocol on ICP.
 The toy dApp is TinyPress, a Nuance-inspired single-canister publishing app.
 TinyPress canister v1 is feature-complete.
-Stage 5 pass 2A is complete: local Internet Identity works, the local recovery loop is understood, and the frontend now supports sign in plus profile create / view / delete end-to-end.
-Next task is Stage 5 pass 2B: post create, post list/view, comment create, comment list by post, and preserving visibility of surviving posts/comments after profile deletion.
+Stage 5 pass 2B is complete: the frontend now supports sign in, profile create / view / delete, post create, post list/view by author, comment create on selected post, comment list by post, and visibility of surviving orphaned posts / comments after profile deletion.
+Browser behaviour was manually observed as working; tool audit confirmed code shape and successful build but did not independently reproduce live UI interaction.
+Next task is Stage 6: update the playbook and TAV Design Principles materials.
+Do not begin MKTd03 integration until Stage 6 is complete.
   TinyPress repo: Together-Alone-Ventures/TinyPress on GitHub, main branch.
   MKTd03 repo: Together-Alone-Ventures/MKTd03 on GitHub, main branch.